poggiogu/DiploDatos2025_Mentoria_17/README.md

 (You will find the complete list in requirements.txt)

-You can install all the libraries in the requirements file at once using:
+You can install all the libraries in the requirements file at once using this command in your terminal:
    ```bash
    pip install -r requirements.txt